giulioturrisi/Differential-Drive-Robot/README.md

 ## How to run the simulation
-1. Open Coppeliasim and run the scene `simple_walls_dynamics.ttt` in the folder coppeliasim_simulation
+1. Open Coppeliasim and run the scene `simple_walls_dynamics.ttt` in the folder coppeliasim_simulation (or ./coppeliaSim.sh -h -s ../simple_walls_dynamics.ttt from terminal.
+You can add the flag -h to run CoppeliaSim wuthout the gui.)

 2. open a new terminals
 ```sh